dhmunro/dudley/README.md

 in struct definitions) nor any indeterminate length struct instances.
 In other words, a layout which begins with a summary block can serve as a template for a family or indeed a whole category of files.

-## File signatures

-The recommended extension for a Dudley layout is .dud, and for binary files natively describe for such a layout .bd (for "binary data").
-However, the Dudley layout may also be appended to the end of the binary file to produce a single self-describing file.
-Of course, a Dudley layout may also be generated for a non-native binary file such as an HDF or PDB file, in which case the separate layout .dud file is recommended.

-A native Dudley binary file begins with one of two eight byte signatures:

-    8d < B D 0d 0a 1a 0a   (8d 3c 42 44 0d 0a 1a 0a)
-    8d > B D 0d 0a 1a 0a   (8d 3e 42 44 0d 0a 1a 0a)

-The < variant makes the default byte order little endian (least significant byte first) while the > variant make the default byte order big endian.
-This may be overridden by an explicit > or < prefix for a summary block in the layout itself, so that the < or > may merely indicate the byte order of the machine writing the file rather than any contents.
-The first byte of the signature is address zero in the corresponding layout.

-Furthermore, the second eight bytes of a native file are either all zero, or the address of the layout appended to the end of the binary file, in the byte order specified by the < or > character in the first eight bytes.
-This will also become the first byte of any data appended to the file if it is subsequently extended.

-This was inspired by the PNG header.
-The rationale is that non-binary FTP file transfers will corrupt either the 0d 0a sequence or the 0a character, while the 1a character stops terminal output on MSDOS (and maybe Windows).
-Here the 8d character is chosen because it is illegal as the first character of a UTF-8 stream and it is not defined in the CP-1252 character encoding, nor in the latin-1 encoding (it is the C1 control character RI there), and as for the leading character of the PNG signature, any file transfer which resets the top bit to zero will corrupt it.

 ## Filters